 The relative percent difference (RPD) between each sample result and the result of the corresponding blind or duplicate sample (when both values are at least five times above the detection limit) should be less than or equal to 20%.
 Table 8-1 summarizes 1) the blind and duplicate sample analyses associated with the NPDES industrial wastewater program, 2) the duplicate sample analyses associated with the river and stream water quality program, 3) both the nonradiological and radiological duplicate sample analyses for river, stream, and basin sediment programs, and 4) the number of impacted analytes per program and sample type.
-Table 8-1 addresses both SRS and offsite subcontracted laboratory analyses.
+Results in this table address both SRS and offsite subcontracted laboratory analyses.
 Processing duplicate samples evaluates the accuracy of the analytical and measurement methods the laboratories use.
-Ninety-eight percent of the blind samples, 99% of the NPDES duplicate samples, 97% of the water-quality duplicate samples, 84% of the nonradiological sediment duplicate samples, and 97% of the radiological sediment duplicate samples met the acceptable difference limit.
+One hundred percent of the NPDES pH blind samples, 98% percent of the NPDES blind samples, 99% of the NPDES duplicate samples, 97% of the water-quality duplicate samples, 69% of the nonradiological sediment duplicate samples, and 93% of the radiological sediment duplicate samples met the acceptable difference limit.
 Reasons for results differing between the programs include sampling uncertainties and analytical uncertainties associated with the measurements, such as the precision of the analytical instruments and detection limits of the analytical instruments.

-Program and Sample Type Number of Analyses Number of Analyses within Acceptable Limits (RPD between Results < 20%) Number of Analyses Outside Acceptable Limits (RPD between Results &gt; 20%) Number of Impacted Analytes NPDES Blind 172 168 4 2 NPDES Duplicate 198 197 1 1 Water Quality River/ Stream Duplicate 864 838 26 7 Nonradiological River/Stream/Basin Sediment Duplicate 96 81 15 9 Radiological River/Stream/Basin Sediment Duplicate 60 58 2 2
+Program and Sample Type Number of Comparisons Number of (%) Comparisons within Acceptable Limits (RPD between Results < 20%) Number of (%) Comparisons Outside Acceptable Limits (RPD between Results > 20%) Number of Impacted Analytes NPDES pH Blind 24 24 (100%) 0 (0%) 0 NPDES Blind 90 88 (98%) 2 (2%) 2 NPDES Duplicate 96 95 (99%) 1 (1%) 1 River/Stream Water Quality Duplicate 414 403 (97%) 11 (3%) 5 Nonradiological River/Stream/Basin Sediment Duplicate 48 33 (69%) 15 (31%) 8 Radiological River/Stream/Basin Sediment Duplicate 30 28 (93%) 2 (7%) 2